Check this out:

 No fishing is allowed from a floating device, but anglers can use small rafts or pontoon boats to access more water.
 The Applegate River begins in northern California and flows generally northwest to join the Rogue River west of Grants Pass.
 Much of the river is in private ownership, so anglers must use caution and always avoid trespassing.
 The National Forest lands on the upper river, Cantrall Buckley Park, Jackson Campground and Fish Hatchery Park are prime fishing sites.

 Agate Lake: Agate Lake is a fairly shallow irrigation reservoir located off of Hwy 140 a short drive northeast of Medford.
 Because of its low elevation, fishing picks up here pretty early in the season with good fishing for largemouth bass, bluegill, black crappie and brown bullhead.
-In addition, Agate has been stocked with trout for the last several years to provide a winter fishery.
-Fishing for bass, bluegill and crappie is improving with the warm weather.
+The reservoir will likely drop to very low levels in late summer similar to what happened in 2014.
 Jackson County maintains an improved boat ramp on the lake, plus there is plenty of good access for bank fishing.

 Arizona Pond (Youth Only): Located in the Arizona Beach State Recreation Area, half way between Gold Beach and Port Orford, Arizona Pond is an excellent place to take the kids fishing.
 ODFW stocks the lake from late February to the middle of summer with trout up to 4 pounds.
 Fishing should be good all spring and into summer.
 Fishing is limited to anglers ages 17 and under.